"It's just post-viral fatigue, give it time.", what you've probably been told

 Can the letter ask for a specific clinic referral?

 Yes.
-NG188 §1.5 covers referral to assessment services.
+NG188 covers referral to an integrated multidisciplinary assessment service.
 The letter requests this where applicable.

 What you hear vs. what NG188 says